joship89/30-days-of-code-challenges/currency exchange rate tracker/README.md

 # Currency Exchange Rate Moving Averages Tracker

-- MACD was developed by Gerald Appel in the late 1970s.
-It is supposed to reveal changes in the strength, direction, momentum, and duration of a trend in a time series
+- Moving Average Convergence Divergence is a technical indicator developed by Gerald Appel in the late 1970s.
+It is supposed to reveal changes in the strength, direction, momentum, and duration of a trend in a time series.

 - This app tracks moving averages of currency conversion rates to detect strong trend changes and momentum indicators.